The Groundwork — Practical Work for Fathers

 Nobody's said anything out loud.
 But you can feel it in the silences, in the distance, in the look on your kid's face after you snapped.

 "You're not a bad father.
 You're a father who was never given the tools for this part.
-That's what this programme is for."
+That's what The Groundwork is for."

 • You walked through the door tonight and the energy shifted.
 You brought tension, not relief.